xanderlent/intel-npu-highlevel-rpms/README.md

 	- A Python library for running various AI/ML workloads on the Intel NPU.
 They also provide some [docs](https://intel.github.io/intel-npu-acceleration-library/index.html).

 ### Packaged software and dependencies:
-- python-intel-npu-acceleration-library (TODO: The only remaining TODO!)
+- python-intel-npu-acceleration-library
+  - openvino (only for F40/F41, see below, packaged starting in F42+)
   - python-neural-compressor (+pt)
     - python-accelerate
       - python-safetensors (+numpy,+torch)